Coliving in Madrid

 Most Madrid coliving spaces offer a minimum stay of 1 month, ideal for remote workers testing the city.
 Some spaces offer short-stay options from 2 weeks.
 Discounted monthly rates typically apply from 3 months onwards, making Madrid particularly cost-effective for longer stays.

-Why Madrid should be your next coliving destination
+Why choose Madrid for your next coliving experience